Drug possession charges explained

 Common situations

 You may face a drug possession charge in various circumstances.
-Understanding these scenarios can help you recognise what might apply to your situation.
+These scenarios may help illustrate situations that people sometimes encounter.

 Common situations include: